MatijaVeselinovic/article-search/README.md

 2. I didn't have enough time to separate and abstract components even more, but just letting you know that I am aware that there should have been a few more components abstracted ideally, such as popup, button, input...etc.
 3. I didn't use the Next.js simply because I am way more comfortable with React.JS, and once again because I was very short on time.
 4. I didn't use Emotion or Stitches, once again for simplicity because of the time, but I've taken a look at them and I've previously used some similar software, such as tailwind, just decided to go for css because of time once again.
+5. However, other than that all the functionality and style described in task requirements should be there, have fun reviewing. :)
 ##
 #### Author: [Matija Veselinovic](https://github.com/MatijaVeselinovic/)